 Rule of Cool: Hotties with guns, badass samurai, firebreathing dragons, potentially epic action scenes.
 Pretty standard formula.

-Rule of Symbolism: And how, guys with red eyes who get them shot out, in a mental asylum which could be as bad as any brothel, weapons/fighting for your right to live and be free, literally and figuratively, every foreshadowing moment listed above, "creatures in the dark" trying to dehumanize the ladies, who in turn destroy them ...
+Rule of Symbolism: Guys with red eyes who get them shot out, in a mental asylum which could be as bad as any brothel, weapons/fighting for your right to live and be free, literally and figuratively, every foreshadowing moment listed above, "creatures in the dark" trying to dehumanize the ladies, who in turn destroy them ...
 And that's is just the very, very beginning.

 The Runaway: Rocket's back story.
 Sweet Pea voluntarily went after her.